Mariners vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Miami Marlins will play on Monday at T-Mobile Park, at 9:40 PM ET, with Julio Rodriguez and Luis Arraez among those expected to produce at the plate.
+The Seattle Mariners and Ty France will hit the field against the Miami Marlins and Bryan De La Cruz on Tuesday at 9:40 PM ET, at T-Mobile Park.

-The favored Mariners have -120 moneyline odds to win against the underdog Marlins, who are listed at +100.
-The contest's over/under has been set at 7.5 runs.
+The favored Mariners have -145 moneyline odds to win against the underdog Marlins, who are listed at +120.
+A 7-run total has been set in this matchup.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.